 Foreign transaction fees: It’s 2 percent, which is a little better than average.

-Credit limit: You choose your credit limit and it ranges from $200 to $3,000.
-Note that your security deposit does not earn interest.
+Security deposit: The amount you can deposit ranges from $200 to $3,000.
+Your security deposit does not earn interest, but that’s (unfortunately) not unusual.
 You can’t be approved or declined until the security deposit has been paid in full.
 You have 80 days to fund the deposit account before your application is considered withdrawn.
-The online application offers several payment methods you can choose from.
-Note: In the comments section below, one of my awesome readers said that limit increases are done only in $50 increments.
+Note: In the comments section below, one of my awesome blog readers said that limit increases are done only in $50 increments.

-The bottom line Merrick Bank’s Secured Visa Card gets a thumbs-up rating from me.
-I have it ranked as a middle-tier card compared to the other cards on my list of The Best (and Worst) Secured Credit Cards.
-But I am moving it up a notch because they’re offering a FICO score and I’ve heard decent things about customer service.
+Merrick Bank’s Secured Visa Card gets a thumbs-up rating from me.
+I have it ranked as a top-of-the-middle-tier card on my list of The Best (and Worst) Secured Credit Cards.

-Based on what readers have told me, it appears you can’t apply for a Merrick Bank unsecured credit card offer online.
+Based on reviewing the website and on what readers have told me, it appears you can’t apply for a Merrick Bank unsecured credit card offer online.
 Instead, you have to wait for an offer to arrive in the mail.
 You’ll get an “Acceptance Certificate Number” and when you have that, you can then apply online.
-Other than that, consumers have also reported getting their accounts closed for going over their credit limits and being charged a (previously undisclosed) $10 fee to make a payment via the phone.
-This tells me that there are more details in the mailed disclosure statements than what’s provided online.
-Read everything that comes with the card very carefully.

 Note: Credit card agreements change frequently.
 So my review is based on the information that was in effect today.
 Be sure you read all the disclosure statements carefully.